xjcl/jangine/README.md

       3. Killer moves (killer heuristic)
       4. Other quiet moves (incl. promotions) in no particular order

-- For now: No principal variation search (did not speed program up), no null move pruning, no late move reductions (risky!), no futility pruning (I cannot detect checks efficiently), no delta pruning, no static exchange evaluation.
+- For now: No principal variation search (did not speed program up), no late move reductions (risky!), no futility pruning (I cannot detect checks efficiently), no static exchange evaluation.

 - **Opening/endgame optimizations**:
   - No opening or endgame database is built-in, and should be provided externally.